 Pioneer PhysiciansLEARN MORE

 During the classical Muslim civilisation, big scientific advances in medicine were made.
 Muslim doctors began...

-Figure 1: Painting by Gaye Özen depicting the Ottoman physician Serefeddin Sabuncuoglu during treatment with his pupils.
-The figure also depicts music therapy and cauterization by a physician.
+Figure 5: A few scenes by İnci Özen from the Dar al-Shifa of Anbar bin Abdullah during the Seljuk reign in Turkey.
+The figure is depicting the gate and the music therapy by the physicians.
 Picture copied by the permission of Nil Sari.
 Source: Amasya Selcuklu Osmanli mimarisi ve bezemeleri, edited by Nil Sari, Gülbün Mesara, and Ü. Emrah Kurt (Istanbul 2007).

 Ottoman Music TherapyLEARN MORE

 Music has been used as a mean of therapy through the centuries to counter all kinds of disorders by various...

 Figure 4: This picture shows a part of a painting that was painted in 1352.
 It is called Hugh of St. Cher.

 The Invention of Spectacles between the East and the WestLEARN MORE